-Tutors and class teachers will mark a student as present, late or unauthorised absence (/ present am, \ present pm L late or O absent).
+Tutors and class teachers will mark a student as present, late or unauthorised absence (/ present am, \ present pm L late or N No reason yet provided for absent).
 The accuracy of registers will be monitored by the Admin Assistant (Attendance).
 Any issues with registers will be taken to senior management for further action.
 A school register is a legal document that must be filled in accurately.